peach-bot/Peach/README.md

 # How does it work?
 How can I contribute?

-Peach uses a plugin api allowing fairly easy developement of features.
+Peach uses a plugin api allowing for fairly easy developement of features.

 <img src=https://user-images.githubusercontent.com/45462701/67281554-fbb71c80-f4cf-11e9-86ff-8ce8344518d8.png width=12px></img> You can find more information on the project in the [wiki](https://github.com/peach-bot/Peach/wiki).